Triage for Bugzilla¶

 Firefox::General and Toolkit::General¶

-Bugs in Firefox::General are fitted with Bug Bug’s model to see if there’s another component with a high liklihood of fit, and if a threshold confidence is achieved, the bug is moved to that component.
+Bugs in Firefox::General are fitted with Bug Bug’s model to see if there’s another component with a high likelihood of fit, and if a threshold confidence is achieved, the bug is moved to that component.

 Members of the community also review bugs in this component and try to move them.